maryash/maryash.github.io/135/projects/S23_p3_beta_testing/project_3_cs135.md

 <p style="text-align: center; font-style: italic;">Important</p>
 You must start working on the projects as soon as they are assigned to detect any problems and to address them with us well before the deadline so that we have time to get back to you.

 **Plenty of time will be provided for the completion of the project.
 Don't wait for the last minute.
-There will be no extensions or negotiation about project grades after the submission deadline.**
+There will be no extension or negotiation about project grades after the submission deadline.**

 ---